derrickcreamer/Hemlock/README.md

         (creature, status) => creature.IsCurrentlyInWater()
     );

-This is useful for prevention conditions, because (unlike suppression and cancellation) prevention only matters at the exact moment when a source is added.
+This is useful for prevention conditions, because (unlike suppression and cancellation) prevention only matters at the exact moment when a status instance is added.